-This problem of not knowing how to get S forward without nagging him and thus ride him properly between the hand and the leg came to a head when Mr. O twice lashed out with the whip on Sonyador, causing the stud to kick out violently and rear.
+The problem of not knowing how to get S forward without nagging him and thus ride him properly between the hand and the leg came to a head when Mr. O twice lashed out with the whip on Soñador, causing the stud to kick out violently and rear.

 This could not be tolerated.

-The end result of all this was Mr O walking off the job, or shall I say dismounting from the horse, in a fit of pique.
+The end result of all this was Mr O walking off the job, or shall I say dismounting from my horse and leaving the scene in a fit of pique .
 This was how he decided to handle a criticism from me for not doing what I was paying him for, i.e. riding with a spur and using it properly to get responsiveness from the horse.

 December 2, 2019